pepaslabs/Electronics/README.md

 A default choice might be a CRC8 implementation.

-A somewhat more obscure checksum called Fletcher16 has the benefit of being simpler / cheaper, while offering "good enough" integrity [[1]](https://en.wikipedia.org/wiki/Fletcher%27s_checksum) [[2]](https://gist.github.com/globby/9337839).
+A somewhat more obscure checksum called Fletcher16 has the benefit of being simpler / easier to implement, while offering "good enough" integrity [[1]](https://en.wikipedia.org/wiki/Fletcher%27s_checksum) [[2]](https://gist.github.com/globby/9337839).
+Thanks to [How should be a serial communication packet format ?](http://www.eevblog.com/forum/microcontrollers/how-should-be-a-serial-communication-packet-format/msg1256957/#msg1256957)

 ## "Awesome" lists